SUNY Downstate Medical Center

 Neuronal Substrates for Developmental Toxicity

-We study the effects of addictive drugs on the functional ontogeny of the CNS, both prenatal and adolescent development, with a special emphasis on male-female differences.
+Our lab has studied the effects of addictive drugs on the functional ontogeny of the CNS, during both prenatal and adolescent development, with a special emphasis on male-female differences.
 These highly translational studies have contributed greatly to understanding brain-behavior relationships and how drug exposure during development alters the neural circuit underpinnings of behavior.
 Recently, our focus has been on marijuana.
 Following my Fulbright experience (2015-2016 Distinguished Visiting Research Chair in Brain Science, Child and Family Health and Wellness), I have been lecturing to lay and professional audiences throughout the US and Canada on the effects of marijuana on brain development.

 Adolescent THC and the effects of early stress (thesis work of Lindsay Silva, PhD).